After childbirth, hemorrhoids came out.

 The following factors contribute to the development of hemorrhoids after childbirth:

-• two-stage defecation - situations when the discharge of feces occurs in two stages with an interval of 5 to 30 minutes;
+• two-stage defecation - situations when the passage of feces occurs in two stages with an interval of 5 to 30 minutes;

 • chronic constipation;